 The impact of Yao Ming

-He was an All-Star starter in 2002, but because of injuries, Francis missed a lot of time that season, which resulted in the Rockets finishing with a 28-54 record.
+He was an All-Star starter in 2002, but Francis missed a lot of time that season because of injuries, which resulted in the Rockets finishing with a 28-54 record.
 On the bright side, that gave them a shot at the #1 pick, which ended up being Yao Ming.

 Francis recently went on The Players Tribune talking with Quentin Richardson and Darius Miles on the Knuckleheads Podcast and shared how it was playing with Yao Ming and how he impacted the game globally:

 Yao was transcendent in a lot of ways.
-Coming from China, being the hero of the country and with that size.
-He was something we have never seen before in the NBA.
+Coming from China, being the country's hero and having the size that he had.
+He was something we had never seen before in the NBA.
 And that brought a lot of attention to him and the Rockets.
 That also helped Francis with his popularity, as he was the star on the team, the whole county of China was watching on a nightly basis.

-That Rockets had excellent chemistry and a family-type atmosphere within the group, which resulted in both Francis and Yao being named starters in the 2003 All-Star game.
+Those Rockets had excellent chemistry and a family-type atmosphere within the group, resulting in Francis and Yao being named starters in the 2003 All-Star game.
 They would end up with a 43-39 record, but unfortunately, it wasn’t enough to make the stacked Western Conference’s playoffs.